 Anthony J. Brazel Urban Climate Lecturer

 Each year the UCRC brings in one high profile speaker to deliver the Anthony J. Brazel Urban Climate Lecture.
 We seek leaders in the field of urban climate science and policy who can articulate key findings and trends in their field to an audience of scientists, students, and community stakeholders.
-We are able to offer this lecture series because of the vision and support of Anthony Brazel, Emeritus Professor in the School of Geographical Sciences and Urban Planning, and Senior Sustainability Scientist at the Julie Ann Wrigley Global Institute of Sustainability.
+We are able to offer this lecture series because of the vision and support of Anthony Brazel, Emeritus Professor in the School of Geographical Sciences and Urban Planning, and Senior Global Futures Scientist at the Julie Ann Wrigley Global Futures Laboratory.

 2021 (Mar 24): Dr. J. Marshall Shepherd, Professor and Director of the University of Georgia (UGA) Atmospheric Sciences Program.
 Dr. Shepherd is a leading international expert in weather and climate, and a past President of the American Meteorological Society (AMS).
 Dr. Shepherd is also the host of The Weather Channel’s Award-Winning show: Weather Geeks, a pioneering Sunday talk podcast/show and a contributor to Forbes Magazine.
 He has won many prestigious awards for his research and public engagement, including the Presidential Early Career Award for Scientists and Engineers, the AGU Climate Communication Prize, the American Meteorological Society’s Brooks and Helmut Landsberg awards, and the Association of American Geographers Media Achievement Award—to name a few.
 He was recently inducted into the National Academy of Engineering.
 His presentation for the Brazel lecture focused on the role that cities play in affecting precipitation events.
 See the video of his presentation here.